neverfap-deluxe/nfd-api/content/never_fap/_index.md

 ---

-Never Fap is a movement.
+Never Fap is a term used to describe the porn addiction recovery process.

+It is fully open-source for your pleasure.